douglasgscofield/dispr/README.md

 * Fasta-format file of interior sequences, amplicons minus primers
 * BED-format file of interior sequences, amplicons minus primers

-A small number of mismatches can be allowed within the primer.
-The number of concrete sequences arising from degenerate primers is also calculated.
+Some mismatch sites can be allowed within the primer.
+Following typical primer binding dynamics, the 5' "head" of the primer can have up to 5 mismatches over a user-specified length, with the remaining 3' "tail" of the primer holding up to 2 mismatches.
+The number of concrete sequences arising from degenerate primers is also calculated, though if a number of mismatches are allowed, this can take several minutes because an explicit counting method is used to accomodate redundancy arising from allowing for mismatches in already degenerate sequences; the count can be disabled with the `--skip-count` option.

+Dispr is implemented using Perl regular expression matching.
 The `re::engine::RE2` regular expression drop-in module is used if available as it is much faster than Perl's implementation for the types of patterns matched here.
+If you are having trouble compiling `re::engine::RE2` especially on Mac OS X, try following the recommendations [here](http://stackoverflow.com/questions/17440137/error-variable-length-array-of-non-pod-element-type-when-compiling-reengine/29755725#29755725).

 Options
 -------

-Full help is available with `dispr.pl --help`.
+Full help is available with `dispr --help`.
 Some options of note:

 `--mismatch-simple INT1:INT2[:INT3]`
 : Allow for *INT1* mismatches in the 5'-most *INT2* bases ("head") of each primer, with optionally *INT3* mismatches in the remaining 3' portion ("tail") of the primer